 Altering and dropping tables on a slave can break replication.
-Unless the slave also hosts non-replicated tables, there is no need for accounts with these privileges.
+Unless the slave also hosts nonreplicated tables, there is no need for accounts with these privileges.
+As an alternative, you should set the read_only flag ON so the server allows no updates except from users that have the SUPER privilege or from updates performed by slave threads.